Fota Wildlife Park: Animals and their habitats

 The animals and birds at Fota Wildlife Park originate from a variety of habitats, a number of which are threatened with degradation through human activity.
 Fota runs the European Endangered Species Programme (EEP) for the Sudan cheetah and the European Studbook (ESB) for Lechwe (Kafue lechwe and Red lechwe).

 A number of sections of the park are arranged by habitat and region.
 These areas include the 'Asian Sanctuary' section, which houses the park's Sumatran tiger, Visayan spotted deer, Visayan warty pig, lion-tailed macaque, Indian rhino, and Asiatic lion.
 The 'African Savannah' paddock is home to ostrich, Grant's zebra, scimitar-horned oryx and Rothschild's giraffe breeds.
 When opened in 2014, the 'Tropical House' housed three reptile, nine amphibian, 28 fish and 14 butterfly species among 340 tropical plants.
 A number of aquatic bird species (including penguins, Chilean flamingos, and great white pelicans) are found in wetlands around the park's 'Monkey Island' section, which itself houses black howler, Colombian spider monkeys, and Siamang gibbon and lemur species.
-Some mammals and marsupials, like kangaroo, wallaby and mara species, roam somewhat freely within sections of the park.
+Some mammals, like kangaroo, wallaby and mara species, roam somewhat freely within sections of the park.